 A quorum for the transaction of business at any meeting shall consist of a majority of members of the Board.
 Proceedings of all meetings shall be governed by ROBERT'S RULES OF ORDER.

 Special meetings may be called by the president, or at the request of three or more members, for the transaction of business as stated in the call for the meeting.

-The standing committees of the board shall be the Finance/Operations, Personnel and Planning/Library Services Committees, the Nominating Committee for Board Officers, the Nominating Committee for Trustee Candidates and the Records Commission.
+The standing committees of the board shall be the Finance/Operations, Personnel and Planning/Library Services Committees, the Nominating Committee for Board Officers, the Board Governance Committee and the Records Commission.
 Ad hoc or temporary committees may be appointed and charged with specific tasks by the board president as required; such committees are automatically dissolved upon completion of the assigned tasks.
 Trustees are appointed to committees by the president.
 Committees serve an advisory role and make recommendations to the board; a committee has no other power, unless, by suitable action of the board, it is granted a specific power to act.
 All committee actions are subject to approval by a majority of the board.
 In general, committees will work in conjunction with the director and fiscal officer.
 See Appendix for an outline of specific duties and an annual timeline of the duties of the standing and sample ad hoc committees.

 The committee shall advise the board on all matters relating to the library budget, appropriations, funds, investments, finances, receipts, disbursements and operations, including building repairs.
 The committee shall also act as an Audit Committee to monitor and review the library's accounting and financial reporting practices, legal compliance, financial condition and controls over safeguarding of assets.

 The committee shall advise the board on objectives and policies relating to personnel practices, standards, and problems.